 A separate measure by the Federal Reserve, a long-awaited program to resuscitate consumer and small business lending, got off to a stuttering start on Thursday as the AIG political fury persisted.

-Federal Reserve Chairman Ben Bernanke is scheduled to speak on the financial crisis and community banking at a banking event in Phoenix, Arizona, at 12 p.m.
+The developments put the focus on Federal Reserve Chairman Ben Bernanke, who is scheduled to speak on the financial crisis and community banking at a banking event in Phoenix, Arizona, at 12 p.m.
 EDT.